martin12333/marti-onedrive/conn/writing22.md

 @SRS-WRKS

-> You are celebrating removing command line apps. tree notation was supposed to be about treating data and code equally.
-You want to run this on IDE's and webapps is fine, but not supporting posix filesystems like procfs/fuse seems counterintuitive.

 I think, the F5 key in an IDE could run a **command line** app, that uses the **filesystem** ... maybe something like